What is product differentiation?

 - Customization: Can you customize parts of the product that competitors cannot?

 - Pricing: How does your product’s price or pricing model differ from that of the competition?
-Cheaper is not the only differentiating factor to consider with pricing.
+Cheaper is not the only differentiating factor to consider with product pricing.

 How to develop a product differentiation strategy